preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/tutorial/index.rst

 A Tutorial can be set up to start automatically when a page is opened.
 But if it's not, users select the "Tutorial" icon in the heading or in the menu.

+**Note!** For the tutorial to start automatically, the tutorial must be set up in the action menu.

 For an implementation example, see this page: :doc:`Tutorial implementation example </admin-settings/tenant-settings/tutorial/tutorial-implementation/index>`

 Create or edit a Tutorial